nghin/vacsf.org.dev/_posts/meditations/2016-07-22-Surrender.md

 Paul again describes the same thing he does in Galatians, but here he calls it a law, and a law is just what it is, it cannot fail, like the law of gravity, or other law that describes the universe.
 But here Paul goes further to explain why this is the case.
 The reason being we are made up of two parts: 1) the inner being, the spirit, or the mind, and 2) the flesh, and they are in constant struggle.

 Verse 25 appears to show us a resolution to the conflict, with presumably the flesh to be on the losing side when it wrote: *"Thanks be to God, who delivers me through Jesus Christ our Lord!"* But is this really the case?
-No, this is not the case at all, because if we continue to read the second part we'd find the opposite is true, that Paul confirmed the reality of the existence of our two parts side by side: the flesh and the spirit.
+No, this is not the case at all, because if we continue to read the second part we'd find the opposite is true, that Paul confirmed the reality of the existence of our two parts side by side: the flesh and the spirit, when he wrote: *"So then, I myself in my mind am a slave to God’s law, but in my sinful nature a slave to the law of sin."*

 Our mind, or our spirit, the part that comes alive when we received Christ and the Holy Spirit as a seal of our redemption, loves and obey the law of God.
 This part does not have any trouble in such a way that it needs to surrender.